Automated threshold selection and associated inference uncertainty for univariate extremes: Introduction

 \section{Introduction}

 An inherent challenge in risk modelling is the estimation of high quantiles, known as \textit{return levels}, beyond observed values.
 Such inference is important for designing policies or protections against future extreme events, e.g., in finance or hydrology \citep{smith2003statistics, coles2003fully}.
-Extreme value methods achieve this extrapolation by using asymptotically exact models to approximate the tail of a distribution above a high, within-sample, threshold.
-They require the selection of a threshold $u$, such that above $u$, extreme value methods provide a suitable model.
+Extreme value methods achieve this extrapolation by using asymptotically exact models to approximate the tail of a distribution above a high, within-sample, threshold $u$.
+The choice of this threshold is fundamental in providing meaningful inference.
 Here, we develop novel methods for automatic selection of the threshold and for propagating the uncertainty in this selection into return level inferences.

 Throughout, we assume that all data are realisations of an independent and identically-distributed (iid) univariate continuous random variable $X$ with unknown distribution function $F$, with upper endpoint $x^F := \text{sup}\{x : F(x) < 1\}$.
 Under weak conditions, \citet{pickands1975statistical} shows that for $X>u$, with $u < x^F$, the distribution of the rescaled excess $Y = X - u$, converges to the generalised Pareto distribution (GPD) as $u \rightarrow x^F$.
 To use this limit result in practice, a within-sample threshold $u$ is chosen, above which this limit result is treated as exact.
 Specifically, whatever the form of $F$, the excesses $Y$ of $u$ are modelled by the single flexible GPD$(\sigma_u, \xi)$ family, with distribution function